Brixen: History

 The first mention of Brixen dates to 901 in a document issued by the King of Germany, Louis III the Child, in which the farm of Prihsna was presented to Bishop Zacharias of Säben.
 As time passed, 'Prihsna' turned into the current name of Brixen.
 The bishops moved here from Säben in 992, after the cathedral had been finished.

 In 1048, the Bishop of Brixen, Poppo, was made pontiff as Pope Damasus II by emperor Henry III.
 His reign was especially short, lasting only 23 days before dying.
 Rumours circulated that Poppo had been poisoned by Gerhard Brazutus, an ally to both Pope Benedict IX, whom Poppo had just dethroned, and to be Pope Gregory VII.
 These claims have not proven to be substantial and a modern conjecture suggests he died of malaria.

 On 15 June 1080, at the request of Henry III, the synod of Brixen condemned Pope Gregory VII over the Investiture Controversy, a conflict during the 11th and 12th centuries over the ability to appoint bishops.

 In 1115, a first line of walls encircling Brixen was completed.
 In 1174, and later again in 1234 and 1445, Brixen was devastated by fires.

 During the German mediatisation in 1802, Brixen was awarded to the Austrian Empire, only to be ceded to the Bavarians in 1805 after the Austrians suffered a great loss to Napoleon and his Allies at the Battle of Austerlitz.
 The Bavarians set up the District Court of Brixen, a regional judicial and administrative court for South Tyrol.
-The court only lasted nine years before in 1814, the Congress of Vienna returned Brixen to the Austrians.
+The court lasted only nine years before in 1814, the Congress of Vienna returned Brixen to the Austrians.

 Some time between 1851 and 1855, the Czech journalist and writer Karel Havlíček Borovský was exiled to Brixen by the Austrian government.